Fuyukai/pg-purepy/docs/api-lowlevel.rst

 Second, you need to check if there are any incoming messages from the server.
 This is done by calling :meth:`.SansIOClient.next_event` in an inner ``while True`` loop until it returns the special ``NO_DATA`` constant sentinel value.
-You should also do error handling wrt to :class:`.ErrorResponse` messages, if so desired.
+You should also do error handling wrt to :class:`.ErrorOrNoticeResponse` messages, if so desired.
 If this inner loop returns :class:`.ReadyForQuery`, then you have finished the whole loop and should break out of both the inner and outer loops.

 .. code-block:: python3